 Here’s why a Roth IRA is the perfect choice to accompany your 401(k):

 - Tax-free growth and withdrawals.
-When you retire, you’ll be able to use the money in your Roth IRA tax free.
+When you retire, you’ll be able to use the money in your Roth IRA tax-free.
+Did you hear that?
+Tax-free!
 A tax-free option will come in handy since most people expect tax rates to be higher in the future.

 These may seem like minor details, but they can make a big difference in the size of your nest egg over time.

 How Tax-Free Withdrawals Help Your Retirement Savings

 When you retire, the money you’ve saved in your Roth IRA will stretch further than your 401(k) savings for one big reason—taxes!